Treatment-resistant depression: Psychotherapy

 There is sparse evidence on the effectiveness of psychotherapy in cases of treatment-resistant depression.
 However, a review of the literature suggests that it may be an effective treatment option.
 Psychotherapy may be effective in people with treatment-resistant depression because it can help relieve stress that may contribute to depressive symptoms.

 A Cochrane systematic review has shown that psychological therapies (including cognitive behavioural therapy, dialectical behavior therapy, interpersonal therapy and intensive short-term dynamic psychotherapy) added to usual care (with antidepressants) can be beneficial for depressive symptoms and for response and remission rates over the short term (up to six months) for patients with treatment-resistant depression.
 Medium- (7–12 months) and long‐term (longer than 12 months) effects seem similarly beneficial.
 Psychological therapies, including cognitive behavioral therapy, added to usual care (antidepressants) seem as acceptable as usual care alone and may be used as a first line treatment for mild to moderate treatment resistant depression.
 These findings were echoed by another systematic review finding improved response and remission rates for CBT over the short, medium, and long-term.

+Recent meta-analyses suggest that mindfulness and mindfulness-based interventions, which emphasize attention to present-moment experience and reduced engagement with rumination, may be effective in addressing treatment-resistant depression.

 Outcomes

 Treatment-resistant depression is associated with more instances of relapse than depression that is responsive to treatment.
 One study showed that as many as 80% of people with treatment-resistant depression who needed more than one course of treatment relapsed within a year.
 Treatment-resistant depression has also been associated with lower long-term quality of life.
 Individuals struggling with treatment-resistant depression report lower work productivity, higher rates of unemployment, and difficulty completing daily tasks when compared to the general population.

-While we defined treatment resistance as failing to respond to at least two antidepressants, we know that as you try the third and fourth medication, there is even a higher likelihood of resistance and therefore, depression recurrence.
-This is evidenced by a study that saw just 8 of 124 patients in remission after two years of standard depression treatment.
-This can lead to significant hardships for the individuals struggling with treatment resistance as outlined in the paragraph above.
+While treatment resistance is defined as failing to respond to at least two antidepressants, it has been shown that additional medication trials increase the likelihood of resistance and, as a result, depression recurrence.
+This is evidenced by a study that saw only 8 out of 124 patients in remission after two years of standard depression treatment.
+This often leads to significant hardships for individuals struggling with treatment resistance.
+However, additional studies and systematic literature reviews have noted that TRD symptoms have been seen to improve when monitored for periods longer than two years.

 Research

-A 2016 placebo randomized controlled trial evaluated the rapid antidepressant effects of the psychedelic ayahuasca in treatment-resistant depression with positive outcome.

 In 2018, the United States Food and Drug Administration (FDA) granted breakthrough therapy designation for psilocybin-assisted therapy for treatment-resistant depression.
 A systematic review published in 2021 found that the use of psilocybin as a pharmaceutical substance was associated with reduced intensity of depression symptoms.